 Visit ancient rainforests and massive rivers like the fabled Amazon, or set off in search of lost cities.
 You’ll never forget your first view of the majestic mountain-top citadel of Machu Picchu — its true purpose forever lost in time.

-Explore the vibrant world cities of Santiago and São Paulo.
-Then get on the trail of dictators and revolutionaries in Buenos Aires or learn to dance the Tango — the ultimate expression of passion!
+Wander the historic colonial city centres of Cusco and Lima or relax on Rio de Janeiro’s flesh-pot, sun-worshipping beaches of Epanema and Copacabana.
+Explore the vibrant world cities of Santiago and São Paulo, then get on the trail of dictators and revolutionaries in Buenos Aires or learn to dance the Tango — the ultimate expression of passion!

-That’s just a few of the highlights of South America.
-There are hundreds more, including some of the most awe-inspiring natural landscapes anywhere on the planet.
-Pack your bags and we’ll see you in three months!
+They are just a handful of the highlights of travelling to South America.
+There are hundreds more — including some of the most awe-inspiring natural landscapes anywhere on the planet.

-➲ Check the Australian Government’s Smart Traveller website for travel advisories regarding your chosen destination, and always register your travel plans with Smart Traveller.
+2. Check the Australian Government’s Smart Traveller website for travel advisories about your chosen destination.

-➲ While travelling in South America, be open to experiences but always be aware of your surroundings and personal safety, particularly in large crowds.
+8. While travelling in South America, be open to experiences but always be aware of your surroundings and personal safety, particularly in large crowds.
 Avoid travelling on your own by taxi, or on foot in isolated neighbourhoods at night.
 Abductions and muggings are not uncommon.
-If something feels wrong it probably is.
+If something feels wrong, it probably is.
 Trust your intuition!